Morning, Thursday, 6th February 2020

 - Joel Kenrick, Head of Policy, Environmental Principles and Oversight, Defra;

-- Emma Howard Boyd, Chair, Environment Agency;
+- Emma Howard Boyd, Chair, Environment Agency; and

 - Sally Hayns, Chief Executive Officer, CIEEM.